Pixel-Solitaire/Enhanced-YouTube-Shortcode/readme.txt

 === Enhanced YouTube Shortcode ===
 Contributors: Le-Pixel-Solitaire
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=erick%40pixel%2dsolitaire%2ecom&lc=CA&item_name=Le%20Pixel%20Solitaire&currency_code=CAD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: youtube, video, shortcode, custom link, player Requires at least: 3.1
+Tags: youtube, video, player, shortcode, custom, link, clip Requires at least: 3.1
-Tested up to: 3.2.1
+Tested up to: 3.3.1
-Stable tag: 1.9
+Stable tag: 2.0

-A simple YouTube shortcode with basic options & general improvement over the default coming with Wordpress.
+A simple YouTube shortcode with several options & general improvement over the default one of Wordpress.

 == Description ==

 The "**Enhanced YouTube Shortcode**" plugin provides a quick & easy way to use a custom *YouTube&copy;* player in your posts and/or pages without having to get your hands dirty in the source codes!
 The main advantage over the way *Wordpress* is working this out is the possibility of changing the display of all players in one single spot instead of having to do it manually at every places it has been set.
-But most importantly: *it's fun and good for you*!
+But most importantly: it's fun and good for you! (*check out the screenshot for a sample of all offered options!*)

-The code that is generated always allows scripting access and forces the use of the *ActionScript 3* engine (*to be sure everybody has the same settings*).
-There are **now 10 parameters** available through a configuration page (*reach it from the Settings Menu*).
-It has been initially created (*& tested*) on a *Wordpress 3.2.1* live installation according to the specifications of the official *YouTube API*: see the [YouTube Embedded Player Parameters](http://pxsol.info/naqwb2 "YouTube Embedded Player Parameters - YouTube APIs and Tools - Google Code") page for quick references.
+Now with **more than 10 parameters** available through a simple configuration page (*reach it from the Settings Menu*), the code that is generated always allows scripting access and forces the use of the ActionScript 3 engine (*see **Other Notes** for limitations*).
+It has been initially created (*& tested*) on a *Wordpress 3.3.1* live installation according to the specifications of the official [YouTube Embed Player API Parameters](http://code.google.com/intl/fr-CA/apis/youtube/player_parameters.html "YouTube Embedded Player Parameters - Google Code").

-There are many things on the **To Do** list (*see **Other Notes***) so you can expect updates soon!
+There are a couple of things on the **To Do** list (*see **Other Notes***) so you can expect updates soon!

 == Installation ==

+For a manual installation, follow these quick steps:

 1. Extract the **/enhanced-youtube-shortcode/** folder from the downloaded file.

-2. Upload this extracted folder & its content in your *Wordpress* plugin directory.
+2. Upload this extracted folder & its content in your *Wordpress* plugins directory.

-3. Go to "**Plugins=>Enhanced YouTube Shortcode**" & activate the plugin.
+3. Go to "**Plugins => Enhanced YouTube Shortcode**" to activate the plugin.

-4. Go to "**Settings=>Enhanced YouTube**" to tweak player options.
+4. Go to "**Settings => Enhanced YouTube**" to tweak the player options.

-5. Now use  **[youtube_video id="abxjy-emFvs"]** kind of shortcode.
+5. Now use  **[youtube_video id="uAOLzRhKF9c"]** kind of shortcode.

 == Frequently Asked Questions ==

-= Trying to read and/or edit your codes is far from a "user friendly" experience. =

-Pretty normal: I don't work with this stuff ;-) For the sake of file size I've removed most PHP comments & HTML bits indentation, not to mention the minified CSS.
-Please go to the official [«Enhanced YouTube Shortcode» GitHub Public Repositories](http://pxsol.info/nrqCdW "Pixel-Solitaire/Enhanced-YouTube-Shortcode - GitHub") in order to obtain a clean & commented version of the source codes.
+= I just want to try your plugin: does it leaves traces everywhere? =

+No, after an usual uninstall inside the admin area of Wordpress the saved values are erased from the database.

 = I'm using *Internet Explorer 6* and the settings page just looks awful... =